Tunkert/do-nows/README.md

 ## Python and Ruby Programs

 Python and ruby programs have just been added!
 These require python (or ruby if you're using a ruby program) to be installed on your system.
 You can then run these programs and they will generate HTML.
 From here you can print these HTML files to PDF.
 These files are also great for STEM students wanting to see a real world application of python and/or ruby!

+## PHP Programs

+I'm also starting to add php programs.
+To run these programs you need to have php installed on your system.
+Navigate to the folder where the desired file is located then type "php -S localhost:4000" to run a local server at port 4000 (change to your desired port if you prefer a different port).
+You can then navigate to localhost:4000/the-file-name.php (replace "the-file-name" with the actual file name) to view and print the file.